 Start of by heating the milk and vanilla in a sauce pan on a low flame, mixing occasionally.

 In a bowl whisk the eggs and 1/2 cup sugar.
 Once bubbles start forming around the edges of the milk turn off the heat.
 Pour 1/2 cup of the warm milk into the eggs, whisking constantly.
 Once the eggs are completely whisked with the milk, pour the eggs into the milk and cook on a low flame until thickened, stirring constantly.
 Taste the custard at this point to see if it needs more sugar.
 I added 1/4 cup more.
-You don’t have to do this step but I did.
-In a small bowl mix 1 T cornflour, 2 T cream and 2 drops yellow food color and add to the custard, whisking constantly so no lumps form.
+In a small bowl mix the cornflour, cream and yellow food color and add to the custard, whisking constantly so no lumps form.

 Once the custard has thickened a little, turn off the heat and strain in into a pitcher or a mixing bowl.
 I have a mixing bowl with a pouring spout so it’s easy to pour batter into containers.